 - What is the main difference between Universities and Colleges in Canada?

-- What are the common requirements into getting accepted in a Canadian University/College?
+- What are the common requirements for getting accepted at a Canadian University/College?

-In order to get admitted in a Canadian tertiary education institution there are requirements students will have to meet, whether it I an undergraduate or a postgraduate program.
+In order to get admitted to a Canadian tertiary education institution, there are certain requirements students will have to meet, whether it is for undergraduate or a postgraduate program.
 Depending on the field of studies, programs and other relevant factors competition can vary.
-The two essential criteria are however, high school grades/performance as well as language skills be it English (in most of the provinces) or French in francophone ones.
+The two essential criteria are, however, high school grades/performance, as well as language skills, be it English (in most of the provinces) or French in francophone ones.

 - What are the chances of getting a postgraduate degree after you’ve graduated from a Canadian post-secondary educational institution?

 Once you’ve completed a BA degree in a Canadian tertiary institute you are more than welcome to continue your postgraduate studies in this country, having full legal support from the Canadian authorities regarding migration policies.

 - How long does it take to get a Master’s degree in Canada?

 Commonly, Master degrees last for a whole academic year including an obligatory internship added to the overall duration.
 Sometimes a Master’s degree can last for two academic years, depending on the curricula and the sensitivity of the program.

 - How long does it take to get a Ph.D. degree in Canada?

 Ph.D. degree programs are commonly two to three years in duration, are separately funded and considered as a job position (not always), in the majority of the cases.